factorialco/dato-plugin/README.md

 The plugin can be easily extended to further tailor to the Factorial needs.

+### Known limitations
+- This is not a true validation, the plugin has no way to prevent the user from saving.
+This may change in the future with updates to the Dato Plugin SDK.
+- The validation does not work when the modal is closed right after saving.
+This is specially a problem because some DatoCMS views close by default after saving.

 ## References

 [More information about the Dato Plugin SDK](https://www.datocms.com/docs/plugin-sdk)